tanfwong/rfsoc_notes/_sources/ch3/dataflow.md

   {cite}`ug1399` for more predictable inferencing by Vitis HLS.

 * A dataflow region is in the canonical form if:
-  - The task functions should not be inlined.
+  - The task functions are not be inlined.
-  - Each task function's return type must be `void`.
+  - Each task function's return type is `void`.
-  - Each task function should only use local and non-static variables.
+  - Each task function uses only local and non-static variables.
-  - The sequence of task functions should pass data forward such that an acyclic data flow graph can be inferred from the sequence.
+  - The sequence of task functions pass data forward such that an acyclic data flow graph can be inferred from the sequence.
 Standard C++ scalar and array arguments can be employed to pass data from one task function to the next in the